 Look around, and you will find abundant stories of Cybercrime flooding the internet World.
-Attackers are finding newer ways to steal private customer data from businesses and using them for their own financial benefits.
-The consequences are even worse for companies whose business itself is solely based on the internet.
+Attackers are finding newer ways to steal private customer data from businesses and use them for their own financial benefits.
+The consequences are even worse for companies whose business is solely based on the Internet.
 The Akamai’s State of the Internet report says that over 8.3 billion malicious login attempts were identified in May and June this year.
 These are nothing but Credential Stuffing Attacks.
 Let’s learn more about it.

-What is Credential Stuffing
+What is Credential Stuffing?

 While creating a password for your online credit card or internet banking account, you are often asked to create a strong password consisting of a capital letter, special character, number, etc. Do you come up with something complex as aXZvXjkdA(0LJCjiN?
 The answer could well be a “No”.